 Why Another Blocklist Site?

 It's been my experience that recency is very important when using IP blocklists, so I wanted to build lists where recency was the focus.
-Every day, the database that feeds this site is pruned of all entries more than 48 hours old.
-That means that if an IP address behaves itself, it will soon be rehabilitated and will disappear from my lists.
+Every day, the database that feeds this site is pruned of all entries more than a few days old.
+That means that if an IP address behaves itself, it will soon be rehabilitated and will automatically disappear from my lists.
 (If it keeps misbehaving, on the other hand, it will stay on the lists.)